-Harmony Square is a key component of the Village’s recently completed branding initiative that puts music at the core focus of Tinley Park’s brand.
+Harmony Square, to be constructed at Oak Park Avenue and North Street, is a key component of the Village’s branding initiative that puts music at the core focus of Tinley Park’s "Life Amplified" music brand.
 With a robust, year-round programming schedule that includes music performances, outdoor exercise classes and ice skating, the new plaza will become the heartbeat of Downtown Tinley.
 Through Harmony Square and downtown redevelopment, the Village of Tinley Park aims to create a sense of place and a sense of community in Tinley Park and to meet the goals of reducing leakage of locally earned money being spent in neighboring communities, increasing the investment and tax base in Tinley Park and dramatically increasing visitor spending locally.

 Harmony Square will include a performance stage and a splash pad/interactive water feature with overhead shade structures.
 An artificial turf lawn will provide plenty of room for informal play and space to picnic while watching musical performances.
 The turf area transforms into an ice rink in the winter months and will be large enough for free skate or hockey games.
 Skate rentals will be provided, along with a warming hut and fire pits that will be located near casual seating areas for those cold winter nights.